CRAWlab/RoboBoat-2021/Internal Reporting/RoboNation_Meating_Minutes_10_02_2020.md

 5. Testing
     * From now until October 18

-6. Feedback
-    * Due to RoboNation by Sunday October 18^th by end of day.

-7. Testing
     * Defined Parameters
         * Explore the platform and provide feedback on user experience and navigation through the platform.
         * Please provide feedback on all aspects of the system: How difficult is it to access data, find data, download/upload data.

+6. Feedback
+    * Due to RoboNation by Sunday October 18^th by end of day.

-8. Filling out Feedback
+7. Filling out Feedback
     * Fill out feedback on the RoboNation website, link available in RoboNation Box link and on data sharing page on RoboNation's website.

-9. To enter RobotX data (only for the beta testing period)
+8. To enter RobotX data (only for the beta testing period)
     * Go into RoboNation/2017/Task
     * Put RobotX and the year

-10. Slides from meeting are on the website
+9. Slides from meeting are on the website